 While on meds, I asked my Mom, “Is this what it’s like to be a normal person?’”
 She told me that I was normal, but this is what it’s like for someone who doesn’t have ADD.
 It was a “wow!” moment.

-I wished I had known that I had ADD years ago before my second-grade teacher called me back to earth.
-Before, I struggled to make good grades and got headaches.
-Before, my friends called me a space cadet.
+I wished I had known that I had ADD years ago, before my second-grade teacher called me back to earth.
+And before I struggled to make good grades and got headaches.
+Or before my friends called me a space cadet.

-So now that I knew my condition, I could learn to cope with it.
-My psychologist suggested coping methods like writing down lists of important things to remember or getting done and checking them off (this was before smartphone calendars and reminders).
-She said to try to listen longer and that when I catch my mind drifting, to make an effort to refocus.
+Now that I knew my condition, I could learn to cope with it.
+My psychologist suggested coping methods like writing down lists of important things to remember or to get done and checking them off (this was before smartphone calendars and reminders).
+She said to try to listen longer, and when I catch my mind drifting, to make an effort to refocus.
 She suggested staying organized too and gave some specific examples.
 These things helped me tremendously academically and socially—not only in high school but throughout my adult life.

 Helping Your Child

 Unfortunately, I think many parents incorrectly “misdiagnose” their kids, thinking their child is just hyper, unfocused, acting out, or mentally slow.
-Or they might think their child “doesn’t listen” or remember things because they are careless or that they are lazy or disorganized.
+Or they might think their child “doesn’t listen” or remember things because they are careless, lazy or disorganized.
 Meanwhile, the child grows up with those labels, believing that is just how and who they are.
 This is unfortunate for the child who actually has ADHD/ADD and could get help for it.